mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 ## Production software vs. pet projects

-Production software is code that you care about, or code that you'll get in trouble for if it doesn't work.
+**Production software** is code that you care about, or code that you'll get in trouble for if it doesn't work.
 It's also code that you've written tests for.
 The general rule of thumb is that if you care about the code, you need to have unit tests for it.

 If you don't care, don't have tests.

-Pet projects are self-explanatory.
+**Pet projects** are self-explanatory.
 Do whatever you like.
 You have no professional commitment to uphold any standards of craftsmanship whatsoever.

 Go on and make things!
 Make small things, make big things.

-Experience the pain when your pet project turns into your main project which turns into production software, which is buggy because it didn't have tests or types 🙃
+Maybe someday you'll experience the pain when your pet project turns into your main project which turns into production software, which is buggy because it didn't have tests or types 🙃 not like I've been there or anything...

 ### Lack of Unit Tests

-It's not always possible to have tests for everything, because, well- life.
+It's not always possible to have tests for everything, because, well- **life**.

 In that case, I'd say that if you don't have Unit Tests, the next best thing you could have is compile-time checking with TypeScript.
 After that, if you're using React, the next best is thing is to use runtime checking with Prop types.